PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/2-Point in Time Recovery/README.md

     Restore-DbaDatabase -SqlInstance $SqlInstance -Database $DbName -Path $LogBackup.BackupPath -NoRecovery -Continue
     ```

-# 6 - Recovery the database and verify the data is restored
+# 6 - Recover the database and verify the data is restored

 1. **Check Database State:** Confirm that the database state is 'RESTORING' before applying the log backup and 'ONLINE' after recovery.